in Plantation, Florida

 -POSTPARTUM PSYCHOSIS – (PPP)

 ANTEPARTUM OR POSTPARTUM DEPRESSION (PPD)

 Many wonder what is the difference between “baby blues” or “postpartum depression” - PPD.
-An abbreviated version of the difference between both concepts is that baby blues –or maternity blues-- usually lasts 2-3 weeks after childbirth where you may experience sadness, disconnection from your baby, and some crying spells.
-If feelings persist and worsen, beyond 3 weeks, then that’s when postpartum depression (PPD) may be setting in.
+An abbreviated version of the difference between both concepts is that baby blues –or maternity blues-- usually lasts 2 – 3 weeks after childbirth where you may experience sadness, disconnection from your baby and some crying spells.
+If feelings persist and worsen beyond three weeks, then that’s when postpartum depression (PPD) may be setting in.
 Check out this blog post to learn about: Signs of Postpartum Disorders

 ANTEPARTUM OR POSTPARTUM ANXIETY (PPA)